garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 ## Vocab (will move it later)
 - Burning platform
-  - Company abandons old technology for new technology without knowing if it would succeed
+  - Company abandons old technology for new technology without knowing if it will succeed

 ##What is cloud computing**